Korkmaz, Simmons lead 76ers past Grizzlies 119-107

 The Grizzlies also were without their newly acquired players.

 Neither Jordan Bell, Justise Winslow, Gorgui Deng nor Dion Waiters suited up.
-Coach Taylor Jenkins said prior to the game he is looking forward to getting the new players into the fold.
+Jenkins said prior to the game he is looking forward to getting the new players into the fold.

 “They’re just going to enhance what we’re building here,” he said.
 “I’m very excited about the new guys coming in.
 I’m excited to get them in the fold and get them up to speed in what we’re doing.”